SignalFlagZ/sd-civitai-browser/README.md

 ## Versions
 ### v1.9
+- Changed model card design to display base model
+  - Since there were many changes to Settings, it is recommended to delete prefix `civsfz` lines in config.json.
 - Add filter for Base Models (experimental)
-- Show base model with background color of model name
+- ~~Show base model with background color of model name~~
 - ~~Display base model in top frame color~~
   - Color can be changed in Settings
 - Add an checkbox to the settings to specify whether to treat "/" as a folder separator (default:`True` for backward compatibility)